Artist Statement, J Wren Supak:

-Artist Statement 2019: I am an abstract artist, working in painting and digital media, depending on the project.
-I work non-representationally at the intersection of intimate and shared experience.
-The process includes research, such as of history, then responding materially—a practice that frees me to clarify information subjectively.
-Even when linked to a broader context, I am personally tied to the subject.
-Sometimes I recycle items like photos or my grandmother’s wallpaper into the art.
-Imitating life, I make both intentional, and unplanned gestures, such as pouring, brushing, removing, or blowing.
-Light, framing or gesture recur throughout my work.
-Reflection, shadow, iridescence, or marks, suggest presence.
-Resisting the clarity of the figure, the order of representation, I work through symbolic color, signifiers of style, and material to point my viewers.
-Paint and mark, demonstrate the physicality of interpretation.
+Working in painting or digital media, depending on the project, I work non-representationally through abstraction.
+At the intersection of intimate and shared experiences, the artistic process involves research, such as historically, then responding materially—a practice that frees me to clarify information subjectively.
+I am tied to the subject even when linked to a broader context.
+Sometimes I even recycle items like my grandmother’s wallpaper into the art.
+Imitating life, I make intentional and unplanned marks, such as pouring, brushing, removing, or blowing, manifesting what we do or do not control.
+Light, framing, or gesture recur throughout my work.
+I can be intentionally anachronistic by subsuming style or technique.
+I differentiate myself by illuminating my experiences.
+My body of work, subject, process, gesture, historical ruminations, and storytelling through abstraction drives the narrative through metaphor.
+Paint and mark demonstrate the physicality of interpretation.
 The point of the abstraction is to avoid the didactic nature of narration through a re-imagination of experience.